ghik/opinionated-scala/Type-system-basics.md

 `AnyRef` is simply an alias for `java.lang.Object`.
 It is the common superclass of all *reference* or *object* types.
 Entire hierarchy of Java classes sits here.
 By default, all Scala classes, traits and objects are also subtypes of `AnyRef`.

 Apart from all the standard Java methods available for `java.lang.Object`, Scala type system adds reference equality operators to the `AnyRef` class - these are the `eq` and `ne` operators mentioned in previous chapter.
-It also adds an artificial `synchronized` to it, which is a replacement for language-native `synchronized` keyword in Java, i.e. Java snippet
+It also adds an artificial `synchronized` method to it, which is a replacement for language-native `synchronized` keyword in Java.
+For example, the Java snippet:

 ```java
 synchronized(someObject) {